 [Clause 21 inserted in Gazette 4 Mar 2003 p.
 718.]

-22. Application of subdivision to entity that has ceased to be controlled (cf. Corporations Act s.
+22. Application of cl.
+19 to 21 to entity that has ceased to be controlled (cf. Corporations Act s.
 323C)

 Clauses 19, 20 and 21 apply to the preparation or audit of a financial report that covers a controlled entity even if the entity is no longer controlled by the port authority concerned when its financial report is being prepared or audited.